-When you fill up your glass with water from your tap, you can be assured that Port Colborne's drinking water is safe to drink.
-Standards for drinking water are set and legally enforced by the Safe Drinking Water Act (SDWA).
+Standards for drinking water are set and enforced by the Safe Drinking Water Act (SDWA).
 The City of Port Colborne's drinking water consistently meets all Ontario Drinking Water Quality Standards.
-The SDWA focuses on:

 Water samples are collected weekly by the City's certified water operators.
 They are analyzed for free chlorine levels and microbiological parameters.
-Additional chemical sampling and analysis for lead, trihalomethanes and haloacetic acids are completed as required in the Drinking Water Systems regulation.
+Additional chemical sampling and analysis for lead, trihalomethanes and haloacetic acids are completed as required in the Drinking Water Systems regulation (Ontario Regulation 170/03).

 Port Colborne Distribution System drinking water reports for the past five years are available by clicking on the links below, or hard copies of the latest report can be picked up at the Engineering and Operations Centre, 1 Killaly Street West.